What It Means to Be a Highly Sensitive Person

 Characteristics of a Highly Sensitive Person

-Brain-scan studies show there are actually differences in the level of neural activity in the minds of HSPs, compared with non-HSPs.
-Highly sensitive person traits include:
+Brain-scan studies show there are actually differences in the level of neural activity in the brains of HSPs, compared with non-HSPs.
+Signs of a highly sensitive person include:

 - Have more empathy